chipslays/porter/README.md

 Set worker.

 > **NOTICE:** Worker instance auto init in constructor.
-Use this method if you need to define worker specific settings.
+Use this method if you need to define worker with specific settings.

 #### `getWorker(): Worker`